 Community College Association (CCA) President Lynette Nyaggah released the following statement on Governor Gavin Newsom’s community colleges budget proposal, which includes a $246 million (7 percent) increase in Proposition 98 funding.
 “Governor Newsom has provided a strong community college budget with significant pension cost relief to districts.
 I am hopeful this means community college districts

-On January 11th, 2019, CCA and CTA educators across the state of California will wear red shirts and clothing in a show of solidarity with their colleagues and to show support for public education and their students.
-Check out our Facebook page as well as the CTA Facebook page for details on how you can
+CCA and CTA educators across the state of California are wearing red shirts and clothing in a show of solidarity with their colleagues and to show support for public education and their students.
+Check out our Facebook page as well as CTA’s RedForEd website for details on how you can take part.

 CCA’s Homeless Initiative is supporting Project Dignity, a charity that serves people who are homeless and living in motels.
 These people include our students.
 Here are some words from their website: “It has been our experience that people living in motels are the most under-served and misunderstood of all people who are homeless… We believe